scottstanfield/compsci/curriculum.md

 	g = (5.0392 * 25/5.0392) / 2 = 5.000000

 This is an `algorithm` that we learn to translate into a `program` for a computer.
-Essential features:
+Essential features in a program:

-- It stopped, or converged. (shampoo)
+- It stopped, or converged. (shampoo) Occasionally they don't stop.
 - instructions (operators and operands)
 - Flow of control (go back to step 2, start over)